 Importance of Personal Hygiene

-Good hygiene is an essential component of healthy living.
+Good hygiene is an essential component of healthy living and having a personal hygiene checklist helps.
 As dirt, oils, and bacteria accumulate on the skin, proper cleansing is necessary to prevent infections from developing.
 Unfortunately, some seniors are unable to clean themselves, may forget to wash, or may neglect their hygiene needs.
 While loved ones can provide support and assistance to their aging loved ones, this might not always be enough.
-Calling in a home health care professional can be invaluable when you are concerned about your loved one’s hygiene.
+Calling in a home health care professional to help with a personal hygiene checklist can be invaluable when you are concerned about your loved one’s hygiene.
 For more information about personal hygiene care for the elderly, contact Comfort Home Care today.